jenkinsci/venafi-vcert-plugin/README.md

 ## Renewing certificate only when expiration is near

 Normally, `venafiVcertRequestCertificate` requests a certificate every time it's called.
-Sometimes you only want to request a certificate when it's about to expiry.
+Sometimes you only want to request a certificate when it's about to expire.
 The `expirationWindow` parameter addresses this use case.

 `expirationWindow` expects that you fetch the previously generated certificate, and store it under the same path as specified by `certOutput`.
 The `expirationWindow` feature will then check whether that file's expiry date is within `expirationWindow` hours.
 If so, or if there is no previously generated certificate, then it'll proceed with requesting a new certificate.
 Otherwise it does nothing, and logs this decision.